Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 Once all the relevant data has been input, all that’s left is to run the solver and wait for the computer to crunch the numbers.

 Poker solves can take quite a bit of time, especially if you want perfect results.
-For that reason, solvers will let you stop just short of Nash Equilibrium, saving a ton of time for just a slight inaccuracy.
+For that reason, solvers will let you stop just short of the Nash Equilibrium, saving a ton of time for just a slight inaccuracy.

 Since poker solvers don’t know how to play poker, they will run a great number of simulations, starting with a completely random poker strategy for all players involved.